willbrennana/02_portfolio/README.md

-# Willy B's Coding Commits
+# Willy B's Code Commits

 After giving this project much consideration, I decided to designate my portfolio site as a space to explore works in progress.
 Adopting a more personal take on a professional portfolio.